Hyperbolic Aware Minimization: Implicit Bias for Sparsity

-\paragraph{Improving dense training} Figure~\ref{fig: mw comparison} compares the training loss for the best hyperparameter configuration of HAM and $m \odot w$ for ResNet50 on Imagenet.
-HAM converges similarly to the dense baseline, while $m \odot w$ lacks behind and has worse generalization performance ($76.56\%$), due to the artificial small learning rate. \autoref{tab:sign-recovery} demonstrates that HAM improves dense training for a ResNet50 on Imagenet.
-Moreover, HAM works complementary to sharpeness aware minimization (SAM) \citep{foret2021sharpnessaware}, as combining both algorithms (SAM-HAM) achieves the best performance. \autoref{tab:sign-recovery} further highlights that training HAM longer (using a similar compute budget as SAM, whose iterations are twice expensive) achieves a similar improvement.
-In Figure \ref{fig:L1 sam} we track the total $L_1$ norm of the parameters during training to illustrate the complementary mechanisms of HAM and SAM.
-In addition, \autoref{tab: cifar results} provides experimental validation on the smaller vision benchmark CIFAR100 \citep{cifar}.
-A grid search for HAM's hyperparameters $\alpha$ and $\beta$ on Imagenet \citep{imagenet} and CIFAR100 \citep{cifar} is visualized in Fig.~\ref{fig: heat map c100} and \ref{fig: heat map imagenet}.
-Note that the best values seem to be stable across different tasks.
-We also show improvements for a small transformer, DeiT \citep{touvron2021training}, on Imagenet trained with ADAMW in \autoref{tab:vit-ham}.
+\autoref{tab:sign-recovery} demonstrates that HAM improves dense training for a ResNet50 on ImageNet \citep{imagenet}.
+Moreover, HAM works complementary to Sharpeness Aware Minimization (SAM) \citep{foret2021sharpnessaware}.
+Combining both algorithms (SAM-HAM) achieves the best overall performance. \autoref{tab:sign-recovery} further highlights that training HAM longer (using a similar compute budget as SAM, whose iterations are twice as expensive) achieves a similar improvement.
+Figure \ref{fig:L1 sam} tracks the total $L_1$ norm of the parameters during training to illustrate the complementary mechanisms of HAM and SAM.
+The same conclusions hold for similar experiments with the smaller vision benchmark CIFAR100 \citep{cifar} (see \autoref{tab: cifar results}).
+Furthermore, \autoref{tab:vit-ham} showcases performance gains also for the transformer architecture DeiT \citep{touvron2021training} trained on ImageNet with AdamW.
+A grid search for HAM's hyperparameters $\alpha$ and $\beta$ on ImageNet \citep{imagenet} and CIFAR100 \citep{cifar} is visualized in Fig.~\ref{fig: heat map c100} and \ref{fig: heat map imagenet}.
+The best values for $\alpha$ are stable across different tasks, while $\beta$ needs tuning similar to weight decay.

-\paragraph{Improving Sparsification} We demonstrate that HAM improves state-of-the-art pruning methods Ac/Dc, RiGL, and random pruning at initialization with the same hyperparameter configuration used in dense training. \autoref{tab : sparse training} illustrates that dense-to-sparse training becomes significantly better with HAM.
-Improvements are most significant for Ac/Dc, which uses dense training phases effectively.
-We attribute this also to the fact that Ac/Dc turns on parameters indiscriminately, while RiGL does so based on gradient information.
-Moreover, we show that we are immediately better than Sign-In \citep{gadhikar2025signinlotteryreparameterizingsparse}, a method designed to improve pruning at initialization training dynamics.
-Note that HAM promotes sign learning with a similar artificial learning rate as Sign-In \citep{gadhikar2025signinlotteryreparameterizingsparse} but without hard perturbations.
+\paragraph{Sparsification} We demonstrate that HAM improves state-of-the-art pruning methods AC/DC and RiGL, as well as random pruning at initialization with the same hyperparameter configuration used in dense training. \autoref{tab : sparse training} illustrates that dense-to-sparse training becomes significantly better with HAM.
+Improvements are most significant for AC/DC, which uses dense training phases effectively.
+We attribute this also to the fact that AC/DC turns on parameters indiscriminately, while RiGL does so based on gradient information.
+The improvements over PILoT and Sign-In show that we successfully extract the main beneficial mechanism of the hyperbolic geometry while mitigating the downsides.